salilab/imp/modules/atom/README.md

 # ligand_score_multiple {#ligand_score_multiple_bin}
 Score ligand poses from docking output.
-Like the `ligand_score` tool, this scores ligand poses, but unlike that tool, it does score the current pose; instead, it scores each pose corresponding to a transformation in a docking program output file.
+Like the `ligand_score` tool, this scores ligand poses, but unlike that tool, it does not score the current pose; instead, it scores each pose corresponding to a transformation in a docking program output file.
 The transformation file has a simple format (it is a subset of the PatchDock output); the 7 space-separated columns should be the transformation number